The Blue Business® Plus Credit Card from American Express Review

 - Lack of travel benefitsThe lack of elite travel benefits or other perks makes this a jack-of-all-trades card rather than a specialized rewards tool.
 As a result, some small businesses may prefer a card with rewards tailored directly toward their interests and savings opportunities.

-MoneyGeek has selected the American Express Blue Business Plus Card as one of the best business credit cards of 2021.
-You can compare this card to other cards that made it to our list - Top 5 Business Credit Cards of 2021.
+MoneyGeek has selected the American Express Blue Business® Plus Credit Card as one of the best business credit cards of 2022.
+You can compare this card to other cards that made it to our list - Top 5 Business Credit Cards of 2022.

 Bonuses & Rewards Explained